pengxiaoywan/MatchVNE/README.md

 Step 1: Download ALIB_Utility tool unzip(alib utility in par with python 2.7) and copy to the execution drive.
 1a.
 Configure the alib by following the steps mentioned in the link(https://github.com/vnep-approx/alib).
 1b.
 Generate the input.pickle file and save it it the P3_ALIB_MASTER\input path.
 1b.
 Make sure "P3_ALIB_MASTER\input" path contain senario_RedBestel.pickle.
 If not, generate the substrate network senario for senario_RedBestel in folder P3_ALIB_MASTER\input and this pickle file contain substrate network information.

-Step 2: Download DMatch and keep in the drive where P3_ALIB_MASTER present.
+Step 2: Download MatchVNE and keep in the drive where P3_ALIB_MASTER present.
 The DMatch file contain all executable files related to proposed appraoch and baselines appraoches.
-DAA_2.py -> Main file related proposed NORD appraoch. greedy.py -> Main file related VNE-MWF baselines.
+DAA.py -> Main file related proposed NORD appraoch. greedy.py -> Main file related VNE-MWF baselines.